CURIS Portable Foggers—Ambulance Disinfection has Never Been Easier

 Why should you regularly disinfect ambulances?

 COVID-19 is not the only concern, however, as EMS workers can be exposed to a variety of dangerous pathogens daily.
-Due to the wide range of transported patients and the sometimes-frenzied response of emergency care, surfaces within ambulances can become contaminated with dangerous and potentially resistant pathogens.
+Due to the wide range of transported patients and the sometimes frenzied response of emergency care, surfaces within ambulances can become contaminated with dangerous and potentially resistant pathogens.
 These might be bacteria, viruses, or fungi that can then be transmitted to personnel or future patients from surfaces or hands that have touched contaminated surfaces.
-One recent study found that 49.9% of swab samples collected in an ambulance tested positive for bacteria.1 The National Association of Emergency Management Technicians (NAEMT) found that approximately 18% of EMS personnel had contracted the SARS-CoV-2 virus as of April 2021.2 The prevalence of Methicillin-Resistant Staphyloccocus aureus (MRSA) among EMS personnel is reported to be four times the rate seen in the general population.2
+One recent study found that 49.9% of swab samples collected in an ambulance tested positive for bacteria.1 The National Association of Emergency Management Technicians (NAEMT) found that approximately 18% of EMS personnel had contracted the SARS-CoV-2 virus as of April 2021.2 The prevalence of Methicillin-Resistant Staphylococcus aureus (MRSA) among EMS personnel is reported to be four times the rate seen in the general population.2

 Common Cleaning and Disinfection Methods

 The most common method of ambulance disinfection is using a spray disinfectant and wiping the surface to remove contaminants.
 A major challenge with this manual process is that it carries the opportunity for missing areas that could be contaminated or for spreading contamination to previously clean surfaces.
-A study evaluating manual disinfection found that 57% of surfaces contaminated before cleaning turned into 86% afterwards due to the spread of germs.1 Manual cleaning can also expose emergency personnel to organisms, increasing the risk for infection.
+A study evaluating manual disinfection found that 57% of surfaces contaminated before cleaning turned into 86% afterwards due to the spread of germs.1 Manual cleaning can also expose emergency personnel to organisms, increasing the risk of infection.
 Many of these spray and wipe chemicals can leave residues behind that allow pathogens to adhere to the surface and should be avoided when possible.
 In some cases, residues have been found to be corrosive to ambulances, as is the case with chlorine dioxide disinfection.

 Clearly, better solutions are needed to protect both EMS personnel and their patients.
 For this purpose, a number of no-touch technologies exist; however, some are better suited than others.
 Ambulance fogger systems, for example, can be capable of penetrating around equipment and into compartments.
 In contrast, the ability of UV lights to disinfect may be affected by both distance from the source and shadows caused by equipment.
 CURIS’ Hybrid Hydrogen Peroxide (HHP™) foggers overcome those challenges and are compatible with validation methods that provide visible proof that the no-touch disinfection was successful in challenging nooks and crevices.